thedavidchu/puzzles/reflections_on_trusting_trust/README.md

 cmp resultA.c resultB.c
 ```

-There should be no `stdout` output from the `cmp` function.
+There should be no standard output from the `cmp` function.
 This denotes
 success.